- 15 Nov 2021

 - BizTalk360 Database

-BizTalk360 Monitoring Service The BizTalk360 Monitoring Service is a separate Windows NT Service.
+The BizTalk360 Monitoring Service is a separate Windows NT Service.
 The responsibility of the monitoring service is to pick up the configuration information from the BizTalk360 database (that is saved by the user from the web interface) and perform the checks in the BizTalk server environment.
-It is also responsible to send the notifications through the channels specified by the user and storing the state information in the BizTalk360 database, if required.
+It is also responsible to send the notifications through the channels specified by the user and storing the state information in the BizTalk360 database if required.

-BizTalk360 Analytics Service The BizTalk360 Analytics Service is another Windows NT Service.
-This NT service is responsible for, amongst others, collecting Throttling data from PerfMon, collecting Tracking data for identifying Messaging Patterns, retrieve performance data on processed messages and collect data for the BizTalk Reporting feature.
+The BizTalk360 Analytics Service is another Windows NT Service.
+This NT service is responsible for, amongst others, collecting Throttling data from PerfMon, collecting Tracking data for identifying Messaging Patterns, retrieve performance data on processed messages, and collect data for the BizTalk Reporting feature.

-BizTalk360 Database The BizTalk360 database mainly contains the configuration information such as number of BizTalk server environments, security information (like User Access Policy), monitoring information based on the configuration that is the set by the user in BizTalk360 application and so on.
+The BizTalk360 database mainly contains the configuration information such as the number of BizTalk Server environments, security information (like User Access Policy), monitoring information based on the configuration that is set by the user in the BizTalk360 application, and so on.
 For e.g., when the user is creating an alarm to monitor the state of a receive location, only the Expected state information is stored in the BizTalk360 database.
 The actual state is retrieved from the BizTalk databases.
 Also, in case of operational activities (like retrieving the state of host instances and so on), BizTalk360 does not persist any of the environment information in BizTalk360 Database and the information is directly rendered in the web interface.

 Key characteristics of BizTalk360 architecture